How to buy euros

 But if you’re heading to Europe on hols, what’s the best way to get your currency?
 We look at this and more in this short guide.

 The euro is the official currency of Andorra, Austria, Belgium, Cyprus, Estonia, Finland, France (and some of its overseas territories), Germany, Greece, Ireland, Italy, Kosovo, Latvia, Lithuania, Luxembourg, Malta, Monaco, Montenegro, the Netherlands, Portugal, San Marino, Slovakia, Slovenia, Spain and the Vatican City.

-It’s also accepted – though not everywhere, and it's not the official currency – in Cuba, North Korea, Syria and Zimbabwe.
+It’s also accepted – though not everywhere, and it's not the official currency – in Cuba, North Korea and Zimbabwe.

 Many other countries, particularly in Africa, have currencies that are pegged to the euro, though the currency itself can’t be used there.

 How has the euro exchange rate changed over time?

 Like any currency, the pound gets stronger and weaker over time against the euro.
 The exchange rate depends on a whole host of economic and political factors.

 Since its launch in 1999, a pound has bought anywhere between €1.73 at its highest point and €1.02 at its lowest.
 Following the UK's decision to leave the EU in 2016, the pound has generally bought between €1.10 to €1.20.